Funding for care

-We’ll then send a report to the CCG or local authority, who will approve the funding.
+We’ll then send a report to the ICB or local authority, who will approve the funding.

 Once funding has been agreed, we’ll work with you, your relative and their care team to make arrangements for moving into the home.

-Our dedicated Referrals Team is on hand to answer all of your questions throughout the process.
+Our Referrals Team is on hand to answer all of your questions throughout the process.